Installation

 Execute

 Base query operation.
 In runs in a separate so be careful with race conditions.
-It’s recommended to ALWAYS use transactions.
+Execution runs on native C++ threads always, so the JS/UI is not blocked, therefore, it’s recommended to ALWAYS use transactions.

 import { open } from '@op-engineering/op-sqlite';